Roasted Heirloom Tomato Basil Soup

 Different Cast Iron

 No matter the vessel, quarter your tomatoes and onions, then add the ingredients to either a cast iron skillet or a Dutch oven.
 Place into a 400F oven for 30 minutes until ingredients become soft and slightly charred.
 If using a skillet, transfer ingredients to a blender and continue as directed.
-If using a Dutch oven, add the remaining ingredients directly to the Dutch oven and use an immersion blender (affiliate link) to smooth.
+If using a Dutch oven, add the remaining ingredients directly to the Dutch oven and use an immersion blender to smooth.

 On the Grill or Woodstove